Skip to main content

 Adrenal Resilience and B Vitamin Cofactors

-The adrenal glands, central to the through cortisol production, also rely heavily on specific micronutrients.
+The adrenal glands, central to the stress response through cortisol production, also rely heavily on specific micronutrients.
 B vitamins, particularly pantothenic acid (B5), pyridoxine (B6), and folate (B9), serve as essential cofactors in the synthesis of adrenal hormones and neurotransmitters.

 Chronic psychological or physiological stress rapidly depletes these water-soluble vitamins, creating a negative feedback loop where diminished B vitamin status compromises adrenal resilience, thereby exacerbating the stress response.
 This can lead to persistent elevations in cortisol or, conversely, adrenal fatigue, characterized by a blunted cortisol response.
 Long-term, this dysregulation impacts sleep architecture, immune function, and systemic inflammatory markers, accelerating biological aging and increasing susceptibility to chronic disease.